ChrstphrHll/npc_gen/students/Holys Hachaam.md

 year: 1
 guild: Elkenval
 partyID: 90
+tags:
+- Half-Elf
+- Rouge
+- Assault
+- 1st
+- Elkenval
 ---
 # Holys Hachaam
 ---
 ### Description
 - 1st year Half-Elf Rouge in Elkenval
-- straight white hair that's pulled to the side and buzzed on the left, Hazel eyes, and Brown skin
+- straight white hair that's pulled to the side and buzzed on the left, Pale Blue eyes, and Brown skin
 - Is Eloquent and Wishy-washy, and has Hard Work as their ideal

 ### Organizations